 Four different cups supporting four different conversations in four towns across Minnesota- Winona, New London, Grand Rapids, and Northfield.

 In this project, Land of 10,000 Stories, the Democratic Cup partnered with Northern Clay Center to create cups with Minnesota-based artists and "ambassadors" to address topics specific and relevant to those communities.
 The conversations took place in the fall of 2018 and culminated in an exhibition at Northern Clay Center during the 2019 NCECA conference in Minneapolis.
 Cups were exhibited in the space, along with audio of the conversations, and photographs of participants.
 Conference-goers were invited to have pie and conversation with friends and strangers.
-The show is up until April 28, 2019.

 photo credit: Peter Lee

 The four porcelain cups addressed an oil pipeline across indigenous land, affordable housing, identity and values, and mining.
 Like many parts of the country, Minnesota, known as the "land of nice" has struggled with polarization and divided communities.

 Local organizer, Ursula Hargens says, "In scheduling conversations this past autumn, many individuals contacted were reluctant to sit down and talk to people they disagreed with since they were anxious about inflaming discord within their local communities.
 A few people cancelled the day of the event.
 Their reticence revealed an underlying fear present in our current political climate and illustrates the need to create safe spaces for honest discussions between diverse groups.
 In the community conversations held in each town, participants spoke openly and earnestly about values instilled by their parents, challenges confronting disrespectful language, and the role of fear in political discourse.
 They discussed the effort required to listen to and empathize with others and the connections made in everyday places, like the hardware store or coffee shop.